-- A. Fiscal Management - Identify the entity responsible for the disbursal of grant funds described in WIOA Sec.
+- Identify the entity responsible for the disbursal of grant funds described in WIOA Sec.
 107(d)(12)(B)(i)(III) as determined by the chief elected official or the Governor under WIOA Sec.
-107(d)(12)(B)(i) (§ 679.560(b)(14)). - Provide a copy of the local procurement policies and procedures and describe the competitive procurement process that will be used to award the subgrants and contracts for WIOA Title I activities (§ 679.560(b)(15)). - B. Physical and Programmatic Accessibility - Describe how entities within the one-stop delivery system, including one-stop operators and the one-stop partners, will comply with WIOA Sec.
+107(d)(12)(B)(i) (§ 679.560(b)(14)). - Provide a copy of the local procurement policies and procedures and describe the competitive procurement process that will be used to award the subgrants and contracts for WIOA Title I activities (§ 679.560(b)(15)).

+B. Physical and Programmatic Accessibility

+- Describe how entities within the one-stop delivery system, including one-stop operators and the one-stop partners, will comply with WIOA Sec.
 188, if applicable, and applicable provisions of the Americans with Disabilities Act of 1990 (42 U.S.C.
 12101 et seq.) regarding the physical and programmatic accessibility of facilities, programs and services, technology and materials for individuals with disabilities, including providing staff training and support for addressing the needs of individuals with disabilities (§ 679.560(b)(5)(iii)). - Provide copies of executed cooperative agreements (as applicable) which define how all local service providers, including additional providers, will carry out the requirements for integration of and access to the entire set of services available in the local one-stop system, with respect to efforts that will enhance the provision of services to individuals with disabilities (§679.560(b)(13)).
-This may include cross training of staff, technical assistance, use and sharing of information, cooperative efforts with employers and other efforts at cooperation, collaboration and coordination. - C. Plan Development and Public Comment - Describe the process used by the Local Board, consistent with WIOA Sec.
-108(d), to provide a 30-day public comment period prior to submission of the plan, including an opportunity to have input into the development of the local plan, particularly for representatives of businesses, education and labor organizations (§ 679.560(b)(19)). - Provide a summary of the public comments received and how this information was addressed by the CEO, partners and the Local Board in the final plan. - Provide information regarding the regional and local plan modification procedures.
+This may include cross training of staff, technical assistance, use and sharing of information, cooperative efforts with employers and other efforts at cooperation, collaboration and coordination. - C. Plan Development and Public Comment - Describe the process used by the Local Board to provide a public comment period prior to submission of the plan, including an opportunity to have input into the development of the local plan, particularly for representatives of businesses, education and labor organizations (§ 679.560(b)(19)). - Provide a summary of the public comments received and how this information was addressed by the CEO, partners and the Local Board in the final plan. - Provide information regarding the regional and local plan modification procedures. - D. Describe how a workforce equity lens is or will be incorporated in with meeting the administrative requirement of the Workforce Innovation and Opportunity Act programs.